adrianolszewski/model-based-testing-hypotheses/README.md

 ## Conclusions
 So you can see with your own eyes, that model-based testing has LOTS of advantages.
 But sometimes you will need just a simple, classic test that runs FAST.
 Especially, if you have lots of tests to do under multiple imputation conditions, with lengthy data, and you are approaching a deadline :-)

-So the choice depends really on your needs.
-I only want to show you that this is doable and how well.
+**So the choice depends really on your needs.
+I only want to show you that this is doable and how well it performs.
+**